-At the time offset indicated by equation (4) of the decoded TDD SSW frame , the responder shall set its receiver to the same DMG antenna and to the same sector that was indicated in the, respectively, TX Antenna ID and TX Sector ID subfields of the TDD SSW Feedback frame in order to be ready to receive a TDD SSW Ack frame from the initiator.
+At the time offset indicated by equation (4) of the decoded TDD SSW frame or alternatively during its assigned BF TDD slot, the responder shall set its receiver to the same DMG antenna and to the same sector that was indicated in the, respectively, TX Antenna ID and TX Sector ID subfields of the TDD SSW Feedback frame in order to be ready to receive a TDD SSW Ack frame from the initiator.

 Change text at P329 L16 as follow

-Upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (5).
+In unscheduled TDD beamforming, upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (5).
 The responder shall then, at the time offset indicated by equation (6), transmit to the initiator an Announce frame containing a TDD Route element listing the ordered pairs of TX sector IDs and decoded TX sector IDs obtained from the TDD beamforming training with the initiator.
+In scheduled TDD beamforming, the exchange of Announce frames takes place during TDD slots indicated by the TDD Slot Schedule element sent to the responder.

-A STA that has started to sweep its receive DMG antenna configuration in response to a TDD SSW frame with RA field set to the broadcast address and, during the same beamforming process, receives a TDD SSW frames with RA field set to an individual address differnt than the STA’s MAC address shall stop its receive sweeping and shall configure its DMG antenna to the sector as indicated in the last sucssesful TDD beamforming or TDD sector switch procedure and shall use this sector for its subsequent frame exchanges with the initiator, until another sector is negotiated.
+A STA that has started to sweep its receive DMG antenna configuration in response to a TDD SSW frame with RA field set to the broadcast address and, during the same beamforming process, receives a TDD SSW frames with RA field set to an individual address different than the STA’s MAC address shall stop its receive sweeping and shall configure its DMG antenna to the sector as indicated in the last successful TDD beamforming or TDD sector switch procedure and shall use this sector for its subsequent frame exchanges with the initiator, until another sector is negotiated.

+Note: Switching from group addressed to individual addressed TDD beamforming is used as method to discover a new STA in vicinity.
+In this case, other responders remain connected and reverts to previously negotiated sectors.

 10.43.11.4 Initiator operation for TDD group beamforming